UMAprotocol/UMIPs/UMIPs/umip-29.md

 Apart from the weekend, there is little to no difference in prices on liquid major Forex pairs like EURUSD, so any price feed could be used; however, for convenience, we recommend using the one of TraderMade.

 ## Implementation
-The value of this identifier for a given timestamp should be determined by querying for the price of EURUSD, GBPUSD and CHFUSD from TraderMade.com for that timestamp.
-More specifically, users can query “https://marketdata.tradermade.com/api/v1/minute_historical?currency=EURUSD&date_time=2020-11-11-13:01&api_key=apikey” and use the close price as reference.
-To clarify if the price request timestamp is as ex 13:01:59, voters should query 13:01 as a timestamp.
-Voters should always query down due to possible unavailability of a new price until a minute has passed, thus voters are taking the closing price at a certain timestamp that has passed.
+Historical EURUSD, GPBUSD and CHFUSD prices from TraderMade are available on minute increments.
+Price requests should use the minute price that is nearest and earlier than the price request timestamp.
+To do this, voters should use the open price of the OHLC period that the price request timestamp falls in.
+TraderMade endpoints are queried based on the OHLC period's close time.

+As an example, a request for a EURUSD price at 2020-11-11-01:52:16 should use query for the period ending at 2020-11-11-01:53:00 and use the open price.

+The TraderMade endpoint used would be: https://marketdata.tradermade.com/api/v1/minute_historical?currency=EURUSD&date_time=2020-11-11-13:01&api_key=apikey

+EURUSD, GPBUSD and CHFUSD should then be rounded to 5 decimals.

-Tradermade’s price feed is an aggregated feed from multiple Tier One and Two Banks, Market-Makers and Data Providers.
+TraderMade’s price feed is an aggregated feed from multiple Tier One and Two Banks, Market-Makers and Data Providers.
 They are popular with Quantitative Traders, Fintech companies and Institutional customers who require a high quality and trusted feed.

 ### Weekend timestamp

 Over the weekend or some official holidays the REST API does not return any price, but we can request the price of a certain moment before the market close (as ex: the closing price of Friday).

-Due to unavailability of price feed for foreign exchange rates and commodities over the weekend or during some official holidays, tokenholders and users will be using the latest known price, which for the weekend is esentially the closing price of Friday.
+Due to unavailability of price feed for foreign exchange rates and commodities over the weekend or during some official holidays, tokenholders and users will be using the latest known price, which for the weekend is essentially the closing price of Friday.
 Same goes in a case of a liquidation process - the liquidator should use the last known price (during the weekend this is the closing price of Friday) in order to match with the price on which a synthetic asset was created, if it was created over the weekend.
 If not the closing price on Friday for a certain asset should be a navigating point in calculating the collateralization ratio of a position and in the liquidation process.

 If a request timestamp takes place on a weekend or any other day the Forex market is closed, voters should use the latest tick as the price.
 For the weekend that would be the closing price of the asset on Friday and for official holidays this would be the last know price provided by the price feed.

+Please note that this is different than the normal calculation process, which requires using the open price of the period that the price request falls in.

 ### Forex markets working hours

 Forex markets are usually open throughout business days from 10:00 PM UTC time on Sunday, until 9:00 PM UTC time on Friday.
 However it is good to note that some brokers might close their price feeds 5-10 minutes prior to the official market closing time, thus the latest price given from the broker will be used as a official price for the asset.
 We should also note here that during those minutes the price remains flat without any changes, however theoretically it is possible to have a stronger price movement.

-### USDCHF value

-As most of the price feed does not provide a price for CHFUSD but USDCHF, the value of this identifier will undergo one additional step: CHFUSD = 1/USDCDF.
-Token holders should take care to confirm that the order of the quote and base currency they refer to matches the one being requested by the DVM in the event of a price request.

 ### Price feed - liquidations and disputes

 Liquidation and dispute bots should have their own subscription to price feeds.
 Our price-feed provider’s API documentation can be found [here](https://marketdata.tradermade.com/documentation).
+A reference TraderMade implementation that is used by liquidator and dispute bots can be seen [here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/TraderMadePriceFeed.js).

 TraderMade is provided as an accessible source to query for this data, but ultimately how one queries for these rates should be varied and determined by the voter to ensure that there is no central point of failure.